Albert Ogilvie: Early life

 Ogilvie was born on 10 March 1890 in Hobart, Tasmania.
 His parents Kate (née McGee) and James Ogilvie were publicans who ran the Victoria Tavern in Hobart.
 His paternal grandfather had been transported to Australia as a convict.

 Ogilvie attended Buckland's School in Hobart before completing his secondary education in Victoria at St Patrick's College, Ballarat.
 He graduated Bachelor of Laws at the University of Tasmania in 1913 and was admitted to the bar the following year, serving his articles of clerkship with Norman Ewing.
 In August 1921 Ogilvie successfully defended George William King, who had been accused of the murder of Chrissie Venn.

 Politics

 Ogilvie was elected to the Tasmanian House of Assembly at the 1919 state election, aged 29.
 He was re-elected to the Division of Franklin on each subsequent election until his death.

-In October 1923 he joined the Lyons cabinet as attorney-general and minister for education, to which was added mines and forestry in March 1924.
-In this year he was made a King's Counsel (KC) and was then the youngest to hold that position in Australia.
-In 1927 he resigned from the Lyons government and sat as a private member, but was elected leader of the opposition when Lyons went into federal politics in 1929.